Skip to main content

 Early Flag of La Trinitaria

-The Significance of the Flag on the Dominican Republic Independence Day
+The Significance of the Flag on Dominican Independence Day

 Final Thoughts